viktor-evdokimov/tidewave_phoenix/pages/editors/troubleshooting.md

 data: http://localhost:4000/tidewave/mcp/message?sessionId=734c52c4-8aec8eb7-2f3dc8c0
 ```

+After 30 seconds, you should receive a timeout event, but that's expected.
 In particular, you want to check that:

 * The last two lines of the response including `event: endpoint` with a data payload